Democratic Party (United States): Status of Puerto Rico and D.C.

-The 2016 Democratic Party platform declares, regarding the status of Puerto Rico: "We are committed to addressing the extraordinary challenges faced by our fellow citizens in Puerto Rico.
-Many stem from the fundamental question of Puerto Rico's political status.
-Democrats believe that the people of Puerto Rico should determine their ultimate political status from permanent options that do not conflict with the Constitution, laws, and policies of the United States.
-Democrats are committed to promoting economic opportunity and good-paying jobs for the hardworking people of Puerto Rico.
-We also believe that Puerto Ricans must be treated equally by Medicare, Medicaid, and other programs that benefit families.
-Puerto Ricans should be able to vote for the people who make their laws, just as they should be treated equally.
-All American citizens, no matter where they reside, should have the right to vote for the president of the United States.
-Finally, we believe that federal officials must respect Puerto Rico's local self-government as laws are implemented and Puerto Rico's budget and debt are restructured so that it can get on a path towards stability and prosperity".

-Also, it declares that regarding the status of the District of Columbia: "Restoring our democracy also means finally passing statehood for the District of Columbia, so that the American citizens who reside in the nation's capital have full and equal congressional rights as well as the right to have the laws and budget of their local government respected without Congressional interference."
+The 2016 Democratic Party platform promised debt restructuring for the Puerto Rican government, Puerto Rican participation in presidential elections, and a system of government self-determined by Puerto Ricans insofar as it complies with national laws.
+The platform also proposes statehood for the District of Columbia.

 Legal issues

 Gun control

 U.S. opinion on gun control issues is deeply divided along political lines, as shown in this 2021 survey.

 With a stated goal of reducing crime and homicide, the Democratic Party has introduced various gun control measures, most notably the Gun Control Act of 1968, the Brady Bill of 1993 and the Violent Crime Control and Law Enforcement Act (1994).
 In its national platform for 2008, the only statement explicitly favoring gun control was a plan calling for renewal of the 1994 Assault Weapons Ban.
-In 2022, Democratic president Joe Biden signed the Bipartisan Safer Communities Act, which among other things expanded background checks and provided incentives for states to pass red flag laws.
+In 2022, Democratic president Joe Biden signed the Bipartisan Safer Communities Act, which, among other things, expanded background checks and provided incentives for states to pass red flag laws.

 The Democratic Party does not oppose gun ownership.
 According to a 2023 Pew Research Center poll, 20% of Democrats owned firearms, compared to 32% of the general public and 45% of Republicans.